 Tomato Passata is just plain tomato that’s been pureed and passed through a sieve to strain out any chunks so it’s perfectly smooth.
 It doesn’t have any additional flavourings, but sometimes has salt added.

 It’s essentially canned crushed tomato that’s been pureed, but thicker.
 If you were to just puree crushed tomato, it would be thinner.
 You would have to press it through a sieve to achieve the same consistency.

-Tomato passata makes thicker more intense tomato flavoured sauces than using the equivalent amount of crushed or diced canned tomatoes.
-It’s brilliant to use for making quick pasta sauces and soups, where you don’t simmer for a long time to allow chunks of crushed or diced tomato to break down and thicken the sauce.
+Tomato passata makes thicker, more intense tomato-flavoured sauces than using the equivalent amount of crushed or diced canned tomatoes.
+It’s brilliant for making quick pasta sauces and soups, where you can’t or don’t simmer for a long time (eg. 30 minutes+), which ordinarily would be required to break down the chunks of crushed or diced tomato to thicken the sauce.